We Should Hold Politicians to the Same Standards as We Treat Others Who Incite Violence

 2011 copyright – JohnnyPunish.com

 Posted by Johnny Punish on January 12, 2011, With 0 Reads, Filed under Corruption, Government, Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.